 When Should You Wear a Mouthguard for Hockey?

-It’s a fair question, and the simple answer is this: wear one all the time.
-If there’s a stick and ball involved, your mouthguard should be in.
-The ball doesn’t move any slower just because it’s a Tuesday night, and accidents don’t wait for match day.
+It's a good question.
+The answer is simple: wear a mouthguard every time.
+If there's a stick and a ball, put it in.
+The ball isn't slower just because it's training, and accidents can happen any day.

-At school level, it really is mandatory in most places, and rightly so.
-Schools have a duty of care, and the calculation is straightforward.
-The mild inconvenience of wearing a mouthguard is nothing compared to the cost, pain, and long-term fallout of a dental injury.
+At the school level, it really is mandatory in most places, and rightly so.
+Schools have a duty of care, and the calculation is clear-cut.
+The minor hassle of wearing a mouthguard is nothing compared to the cost, pain, and long-term fallout of a dental injury.

-For adult players like us, people sometimes treat it as personal choice, but the logic doesn’t change.
-If you’re on the pitch, wear it.
-If you’re training, wear it.
-If you’re anywhere near short corners or crowded play, definitely wear it.
+For adults, some people think it's a personal choice.
+But the logic is the same.
+If you're on the pitch, wear a mouthguard.
+In training, wear it.
+Near short corners or crowded play, definitely wear it.

 A coach once told me, “You can play without a mouthguard.
 But if something happens, you’ll wish you hadn’t.”
 It’s stuck with me ever since.